Trovemaster/TROVE/docs/source/molecules.rst

 Polyad scheme: :math:`P = 2(n_1 + n_2 + n_3) + n_4 + n_5 + n_6 \leq 14`.

-Potential energy function:  \textit{Ab initio} PES calculated at CCSD(T)-F12b/cc-pVTZ-f12 level of theory fitted using polynomial expansion of symmetrized coordinates.
+Potential energy function:  *ab initio* PES calculated at CCSD(T)-F12b/cc-pVTZ-f12 level of theory fitted using polynomial expansion of symmetrized coordinates.

-Dipole moment surface expansion: CCSD(T)/aug-cc-pVTZ \textit{ab initio} dipole data fitted to polynomial expansion.
+Dipole moment surface expansion: CCSD(T)/aug-cc-pVTZ *ab initio* dipole data fitted to polynomial expansion.

 Results: Room temperature line list for up to :math:`J = 60`.

-Notes: The room temperature line list for this molecule is not complete but could be easily extended using the methods applied to SO\ :sub:`3` and :math:`{\rm C}_2{\rm H}_6`.
+..
+Note:: The room temperature line list for this molecule is not complete but could be easily extended using the methods applied to SO\ :sub:`3` and :math:`{\rm C}_2{\rm H}_6`.

 Reference: 19MaChYa]_.

 References
 ----------